MedGRPO: Multi-Task Reinforcement Learning for Heterogeneous Medical Video Understanding: Experiments

 \textbf{Metrics.} We evaluate across three temporal granularities. \textbf{Video-level tasks} include Video Summarization (\texttt{VS}) measured by LLM judge score; Critical View of Safety (\texttt{CVS}) assessed by accuracy; Next Action Prediction (\texttt{NA}) evaluated by accuracy; and Skill Assessment (\texttt{SA}) measured by accuracy. \textbf{Segment-level tasks} include Temporal Action Grounding (\texttt{TAG}) measured by mean IoU at thresholds 0.3 and 0.5; Dense Video Captioning (\texttt{DVC}) evaluated by LLM judge score and F1 score; and Region Captioning (\texttt{RC}) assessed by LLM judge score. \textbf{Frame-level tasks} include Spatiotemporal Grounding (\texttt{STG}) measured by mIoU.

 \textbf{Baselines.} We compare our method against several baselines. \textbf{Off-the-shelf baselines} (GPT-4.1, Gemini-2.5-Flash, and Qwen2.5VL-7B) are evaluated using one-shot prompting with a format example but without any fine-tuning, performing significantly worse than fine-tuned models and demonstrating the difficulty of medical video understanding without domain adaptation. \textbf{Qwen2.5VL-7B$_\text{SFT}$} serves as our primary baseline, trained via supervised fine-tuning on MedVidBench. \textbf{Qwen2.5VL-7B$_\text{MedGRPO}$} represents our full method, which applies MedGRPO training to Qwen2.5VL-7B$_\text{SFT}$ with cross-dataset reward normalization and medical LLM judge design.
+We further validate generalizability by applying the same SFT and MedGRPO pipeline to \textbf{Qwen3-VL-4B}~\cite{qwen3vl}, a smaller model with improved temporal modeling.
+We also compare against 2026 off-the-shelf models (\textbf{GPT-5.4}, \textbf{Gemini-3.1-Flash-Lite}), evaluated with the same one-shot prompting, and apply SFT to \textbf{Qwen3.5-4B}~\cite{qwen3vl} to evaluate performance with the latest foundation models.

-\textbf{Implementation Details.} We use Qwen2.5-VL-7B as the base model with frozen vision encoder.
+\textbf{Implementation Details.} We use Qwen2.5-VL-7B as the primary base model.
 During SFT training, video frames are sampled at 0.1-3 FPS with adaptive sampling for longer procedures.
 During GRPO training, frames are sampled at 1 FPS.
 Each frame contains 8$\times$28$\times$28 to 48$\times$28$\times$28 pixels.
 SFT training on the Standard version runs for 3 epochs with learning rate 5e-7 and batch size 8, while scaling law experiments on the Large-Scale version use 1 epoch to demonstrate performance improvements as training data increases from 0 to 461K samples (Figure~\ref{fig:scale_law}).
 GRPO training uses 5000 gradient updates with learning rate 5e-7 and batch size 5.
 We adopt technical improvements from DAPO~\cite{dapo} in our GRPO implementation with group size $G=8$ and clipping parameters $\epsilon_\text{low}=0.2$ and $\epsilon_\text{high}=0.28$.
 Logistic normalization uses slope $k=3.0$ and format penalty $\beta=0.6$.
 All experiments run on 8$\times$ H100 GPUs.